1 The Genitive Case

 When to use double genitive?

-1) The first case can be explained by answering this question: When you hear the following two phrases in English, do you think they mean the same?
+1) We’ll explain the first case by answering this question: When you hear the following two phrases in English, do you think they mean the same thing?

 ● My friend